asfdrwe/simpleTD4/README.md

 ## TD4 details
 TD4 is 4bit CPU designed in ["CPU no tsukurikata (How to create CPU)" by Watanabe, Kaoru](https://www.amazon.co.jp/dp/4839909865/) (written in Japanese).

 The unofficial details of TD4 on web is [CPU no tsukurikata TD4 by Yamamoto, Minoru](http://xyama.sakura.ne.jp/hp/4bitCPU_TD4.html) (written in Japanese).
-The example circuite design is [by Yamamoto, Minoru](http://xyama.sakura.ne.jp/4bitCPU_TD4/4bitCPU_TD4x.gif).
+The example circuite design is [HERE](http://xyama.sakura.ne.jp/4bitCPU_TD4/4bitCPU_TD4x.gif).

 simpleTD4's diagram:
 ![the block diagram for simpleTD4](images/TD4_block_diagram.png)